interactafraz/afreminders/README.md

 The data will be saved to the `timestamps` folder in a `reminder-id_attributes.txt` file.

 > Note: Attributes get reset when a reminder is started, restarted or stopped.

-## Roadmap

-- [ ] UI improvement: Redesign overall look and feel
-- [ ] UI improvement: Add interval picker with days/weeks/months option to edit form
-- [ ] UI improvement: Validate ID syntax while typing into edit form
-- [ ] Expose group for each item in RSS feed
-- [ ] Allow users to add custom groups
-- [ ] Allow users to hide advanced features if not required to declutter UI

 ## Notes